 Intrauterine insemination (IUI) is commonly performed in couples whose infertility investigations have failed to detect a specific cause of infertility (unexplained infertility) or have shown mild male factor infertility.
 It is also used for therapeutic donor insemination.
 The procedure involves the placement of prepared (“washed”) sperm into the female partner’s uterus using a small sterile catheter (fig 1).

-In order for insemination to be successful it must be performed prior to ovulation of the egg.
-To detect ovulation, urine ovulation predictor kits (OPK) are recommended, which detects the LH surge.
-These kits are available at PCRM as well as most pharmacies without prescription.
+In order for insemination to be successful, it must be performed prior to ovulation of the egg.
+To detect ovulation, urine ovulation predictor kits (OPK) are recommended, which detect the LH surge.
+These kits are available at PCRM as well as most pharmacies without a prescription.
 Electronic fertility computers/monitors are not recommended while using fertility medication as the higher hormone levels may give a false reading.

 The overall pregnancy rate with superovulation (production of more than one egg) and IUI is 10-20%, with a multiple pregnancy rate of 20-30%.
 This rate may appear low but is considerably higher than if the couple continued on their own.
 Your physician will discuss your individual situation and help you to understand your chances for success and treatment options.
 For couples with infertility, the pregnancy rate with IUI without medication is not higher than simply timing intercourse, so medication will traditionally be recommended.